-These questions may have changed this year, but chances are one of them is the same.
+These questions have changed, but chances are one of them is the same.
 The word count for all three combined had to be 1,000.
 The recommended breakdown was 200 words for two questions and 600 words for one of them.
 I chose #2 as the 600 word one.
 I did the writing exercises prescribed by the book I had bought.
-For example, one useful exercise is to list the five extracurricular activities you were most involved with.
-Then time yourself and write about each one for five minutes each without stopping.
+For example, an exercise I used was listing the five extracurricular activities I was most involved with.
+I then timed myself and wrote about each one for five minutes each without stopping.
 Chances are that some sort of theme will develop that is common to you and your experiences, and you might also find that some activities are easier to write about.
-These are the ones where you are most passionate about and writing with passion is key.
+These are the ones that you are most passionate about and writing with passion is key.

 I ended up writing about:

 1) My biotechnology internship, and how that was me taking advantage of academic opportunities to learn more about science.
 Plus I threw in how it influenced my decision to maybe pursue healthcare in the future.

 2) My experiences with marching band and learning music have taught me valuable lessons that hopefully I can contribute to the UC campus.

 3) My visit to an Indian village, and how seeing global poverty opened my eyes to another part of the world.
 (Epiphany moment X factor)

 Check out Part 4 for what happened with my application.